multi-service-fabric/msf/README.md

 # Multi-Service Fabric (MSF)
-MSF is the architectual design of carrier-grade SDN that provides wide logical network slices with general purpose switches.
+MSF is the architectural design of carrier-grade SDN that provides wide logical network slices with general purpose switches.
 We are studying architectual designs with the aim of solving the following problems we are having.

 - **Immutable low-cost architecture**
 	- Capable to employ any product that is most economical and suitable at each moment, for providing functions required for service provider network.